lingyixu/GCP-DNN-Cancer-Diagnosis/README.md

 Kather dataset is a small-size dataset with 5000 images.
 Thus we apply transformation methods including flip, shift, rotation, etc. to increase train set size.
 For details please refer to [Wiki](https://github.com/lingyixu/GCP-Keras-Deep-Learning/wiki/Data-Augmentation-Function-Guide).

 * About image tiling:
-We use `openslide` and self-defined funtions to tile large tissue slides.
-Reference: [HistCNN](https://github.com/javadnoorb/HistCNN).
+  * Large tissue slides are tiled by `openslide` and self-created funtions.
+API Reference: [HistCNN](https://github.com/javadnoorb/HistCNN).
+  * Workflow: query slides info → connect to public database → download slides → tile slides and save locally → upload tiles to cloud → remove local tiles and slides
-For small datasets, we let Python do tiling and then upload tiles to Google Cloud Bucket.
-For large datasets like TCGA, we are utilizing docker and Kubernetes through [Google Cloud GKE](https://cloud.google.com/kubernetes-engine) to speed up the process and improve algorithm scalability.
+  * For small datasets, Jupyter Notebook with GPU is enough to handle the tiling part.
+For large datasets like TCGA, docker and Kubernetes are utilized through [Google Cloud GKE](https://cloud.google.com/kubernetes-engine) for speeding up the tiling process and improve algorithm scalability.
-After tiling, we save tiles into _TensorFlow TFRecords_ and use them as inputs of our model.
+  * After tiling, tiles are saved as _TensorFlow TFRecords_ to feed the models.
+  * For Cloud Kubernetes operations, please refer to [wiki](https://github.com/lingyixu/GCP-DNN-Cancer-Diagnosis/wiki/GKE-How-to-Guide).

 * About class imbalance:
-Generally we have more tumor slides than normal ones.
-We select tumor slides based on purity.
+Generally there are more tumor slides than normal ones in most of the cancer cohorts.
+Tumor slides are thus selected based on purity.
 The threshold for the TCGA dataset is now 95%.